 You don’t have to be genius to create a cool and useful online business.
 You just need to be good at researching.
 To take some time and see what others have already created.

-Once you figure out the theme of your site, what are you going to write about, what are you going to sell, go to Google and search.
-See what’s already out there.
+Once you figure out the theme of your site, what are you going to write about, what are you going to sell, go to Google and

 Next step, steal.
 I’m sure you’ve heard this quote from Pablo Picasso: “Good artists copy.
 Great artists steal.”

 This basically means to steal other people’s ideas and refine them.
 Make them better.
 Fit them into your project.
-Don’t copy paste, that’s illegal.
+Don’t copy-paste, that’s illegal.
 Rather, see what you can use, what type of ideas you can use for your own project.
 Write them down, make them better.